How to Host a Magical Unicorn Birthday Party (Including Ideas & Tips)

 Give guests tails and horns

-Get guests involved
+Get guests involved with unicorn games and activities

 Especially if you’re hosting young girls, have them make their own horns.
 Give every child the basic supplies and open up a craft table complete with glitter, paint, confetti, glue and more.
 Or invite guests to paint their own unicorn and offer prizes for the most creative.